Assessment of Developments:

 It is advised, as part of the process, that Council is contacted to confirm that the use can commence and that all required approvals have been obtained.
 For more information, please contact Planning Services on 1300 763 903 or 07 4030 2265.
 You can also email your query to email@example.com.

-Clearing Vegetation for Firebreaks & Fire Management Lines:
+Clearing Vegetation for Firebreaks & Fire Managment Lines:

 The Planning Regulation 2017 has been amended to simpify requirements for landholders undertaking vegetation clearing for firebreaks and fire management lines.
-More information can be found here.
+View Clearing Vegetation for firebreaks factsheet for more information

 FNQROC Development Manual Amendment 2 of 2019 Adoption:

 - Planning Act 2016